 We examined the autocorrelation function, partial autocorrelation function, and periodogram of each of the load traces.
 These time series analysis tools show that past load values have a strong influence on future load values.
-For illustration, Figure 8 shows (a) the axp7 load trace collected on August 19, 1997, (b) its autocorrelation function to a lag of 600, and (c) its periodogram.
-The autocorrelation function, which ranges from -1 to 1, shows how well a load value at time t is linearly correlated with its corresponding load value at time $t + \Delta$ - in effect, how well the value at time t predicts the value at time $t + \Delta$.
-Autocorrelation is a function of Δ , and in the figure we show the results for $0 \le \Delta \le 600$.
+For illustration, Figure 10 shows (a) the axp7 load trace collected on August 19, 1997, (b) its autocorrelation function to a lag of 600, (c) its partial autocorrelation function to a lag of 600, and (d) its periodogram.
+The analysis of this trace is representative of our results.

+The autocorrelation function, which ranges from -1 to 1, shows how well a load value at time t is linearly correlated with its corresponding load value at time $t+\Delta$ - in effect, how well the value at time t linearly predicts the value at time $t+\Delta$.
+Autocorrelation is a function of Δ , and in Figure 10(b) we show the results for $0 \le \Delta \le 600$.
 Notice that even at $\Delta = 600$ seconds, values are still strongly correlated.
 This very strong, long range correlation is common to each of the load traces.
-For space reasons, we do not discuss the partial autocorrelation results here.
-However, it is important to note that the behavior of the autocorrelation and partial autocorrelation functions is instrumental to the Box-Jenkins linear time series model identification process [4].